-The court then questioned M. The court noted that M. is a "happy, healthy, well-cared for, a very upbeat little girl who wants to please both [L.A.] and her father."
-The court noted that M.'s demeanor and hesitation "confirms more closely [to] child's counsel position and the doctor's opinions than of father's proffer[.]"
+After L.A. testified, the court questioned M. The court noted that M. is a "happy, healthy, well-cared for, a very upbeat little girl who wants to please both [L.A.] and her father."
+The court noted that M.'s demeanor and hesitation "conf[o]rms more closely [to] child's counsel['s] position and the doctor's opinions than of father's proffer[.]"
 M. stated that, if she did not live with L.A., she would feel "[s]ad."